gradientspace/geometry3cpp/README.md

 # geometry3cpp

-Open-Source (Boost-license) C++ library for geometric computing.
+Open-Source (Boost-license) C++11 library for geometric computing.

 geometry3cpp is an in-progress port of [geometry3Sharp](https://github.com/gradientspace/geometry3Sharp), the gradientspace C# library for geometric computing.
-Except the parts of that library that were ported from the C++ WildMagic/GTEngine libraries, which are included in this one.
-It's a bit confusing.
+(Except the parts of that library that were ported from the C++ WildMagic/GTEngine libraries, we just use those directly)

 **WORK IN PROGRESS - HARDLY TESTED - BUYER BEWARE**